Gwaihir-Robotics/lerobot/src/lerobot/robots/mini_mapper/getting_started.md

   --robot.id mini_mapper_01

 # Follow the prompts:
-# 1. Connect left wheel servo (ID will be set to 7)
+# 1. Connect right wheel servo only (ID will be set to 8)
-# 2. When prompted, disconnect left servo and connect right servo
+# 2. When prompted, disconnect right servo and connect left servo
 # 3. Right wheel servo ID will be set to 8
 ```